piotrsiupa/git-istash/README.md

 - Option `--patch` doesn't work with untracked files.
 - Options `--patch` and `--pathspec` are not allowed together.
 - Files in index are not affected by the pathspec.
+- Stash cannot be created on an orphan branch.